Tanana Athabaskans: Hunting-gathering

-The white spruce (Picea glauca) and black spruce (Picea mariana) are the dominant tree, with its maximum tree line being held at around 4,000 feet.
-Above this limit only stunted willows and alders are found.
-In the lowlands, several ferns such as the ostrich, wood, beech and oak fern are found.
+The white spruce (Picea glauca) and black spruce (Picea mariana) are the dominant trees, with their maximum tree line being held at around 4,000 feet.
+Only stunted willows and alders are found above this level.
+Several ferns, such as the ostrich, wood, beech and oak fern, grow in the lowlands.
 Beginning in late spring and continuing throughout the summer and early fall months, both adults and children gathered a variety of plants and vegetative materials.
 Fruit and berries (Lower Tanana jega, deneyh, nekotl, Tanacross jêg, ntl'ét, nit-sįį', Upper Tanana jjign, nt'lat, niitsil), edible roots (esp.
 Indian potato or wild carrot Hedysarum alpinum Lower Tanana troth), and assorted plants (esp. wild rhubarb Polygonum alaskanum) were eaten fresh, preserved for later consumption, or used for medicinal purposes.
 Birch bark of paper birch (Lower Tanana k'iyh, Tanacross and Upper Tanana k'įį) and spruce roots (Tanacross xeyh) were needed to make baskets, cooking vessels, tools, cradleboards, and canoes.
 The Upper Tanana use lingonberries (Vaccinium vitis-idaea) as a food source.
-They boil the berries with sugar and flour to thicken, eat the raw berries, either plain or mixing them with sugar, grease or the combination of the two, fry them in grease with sugar or dried fish eggs, and make them into pies, jam, and jelly.
-They also preserve the berries alone or in grease and store them in a birchbark basket in an underground cache, or freeze them.
+They boil the berries with sugar and flour to thicken; eat the raw berries, either plain or mixing them with sugar, grease, or the combination of the two; fry them in grease with sugar or dried fish eggs; or make them into pies, jam, and jelly.
+They also preserve the berries alone or in grease and store them in a birchbark basket in an underground cache or freeze them.
 They also use them in their traditional medicine, eating the berries or using the juice of the berries for colds, coughs, and sore throats.

 Kinship

-The Tanana kinship is based on what is formally known as an Iroquois kinship and reflects the matrilineal clan system and the importance of cross cousin marriage.
+The Tanana kinship is based on what is formally known as an Iroquois kinship and reflects the matrilineal clan system and the importance of cross-cousin marriage.
 Individuals in the Tanana society are born into their mother's clan.
 Their society was and still is composed of eight or nine matrilineal clans that are arranged in exogamous moieties named Raven (or Crow) and Sea Gull (or Wolf).
-Marriage was supposed to take place between a man and woman who are from opposite clan.
+Marriage was supposed to occur between a man and a woman from opposite clans.